captainrobbo/wikijstest/home.md

 	# 1.1 Starting Up

-* [Sign up to OpenTrack](/manuals/cms/signup) - How to sign up and log in to OpenTrack
-* [Create a competition](/manuals/cms/create-comp) - How to initially create your competition
-* [Add a new venue](/manuals/cms/addvenue) - How to add a new competition venue into the OpenTrack database
+[Sign up to OpenTrack](/manuals/cms/signup) - How to sign up and log in to OpenTrack [Create a competition](/manuals/cms/create-comp) - How to initially create your competition [Add a new venue](/manuals/cms/addvenue) - How to add a new competition venue into the OpenTrack database

-		# 1.1 Starting Up
+	# 1.2 Manage - Setting up & Editing your Competition